neurallayer/roboquant.py/README.md

 ```

 ## Install
-Roboquant can be installed like most other Python packages, using for example pip or conda.
-Just make sure you have Python version 3.10 or higher installed.
+Roboquant can be installed like most other Python packages, using pip or conda.
+Make sure you have Python version 3.10 or higher installed.

 ```shell
 python3 -m pip install --upgrade roboquant
 ```

-The core of roboquant tries to limit the dependencies.
+The core of roboquant limits the dependencies.
 But you can install roboquant including one or more of the optional dependencies if you need certain functionality:

 ```shell
 # market data from Yahoo Finance using the YahooFeed